 - 1 teaspoon baking soda

-- When the mixture reaches 280° Fahrenheit, stir in the peanuts.
+- When the mixture reaches 280 degrees Fahrenheit, stir in the peanuts.

-- Continue to cook until the candy thermometer reads 300° F.
+- Continue to cook until the candy thermometer reads 300 degrees Fahrenheit.

-- Cool mixture completely.
-When it hardens, break into pieces and store in an airtight container.
+- Cool the mixture completely.
+When it hardens, break it into pieces and store it in an airtight container.